 I love to combine pleasure with a business trip wherever possible.
 I had the opportunity to do just that in January when work took me to Los Angeles, California.
 Our office happens to be located just a few blocks from Venice Beach so this trip was an ideal opportunity to explore the area between Venice Beach and Santa Monica.
 We love it!
-Here are fifteen reasons that make LA an intriguing place to visit.
+There are so many things to do in LA.
+Read on for fifteen reasons that make LA an intriguing place to visit.

 Marina del Rey